Complete asymptotic analysis of low energy scattering for Schrodinger operators with a short-range potential: Lemma upgrading -quasimodes to -quasimodes

 though $\tilde{f}_{j,k} = \tilde{f}_{j,k}(\hat{r},\theta) \in C^\infty(\mathrm{tf}^\circ)$ is a function of $\hat{r}$ and $\theta$ alone, we should not expect

 Fortunately, we can instead expand in $\sigma$:

 for some other $\tilde{f}_{j,k} = \tilde{f}_{j,k}(\hat{r},\theta) \in C^\infty(\mathrm{tf}^\circ)$.
 That is, for any $\beta\in \bbR$,

-More specifically, $\tilde{f}_{j,k} \in \calA^{1+\calE,(1-j,k_j)}(\mathrm{tf})$; see \Cref{lem:joint}.
+More specifically, $\tilde{f}_{j,k} \in \calA^{1+\calE,(-1-j,k_j)}(\mathrm{tf})$; see \Cref{lem:joint} (note that what we call $\calF$ in that lemma is $2+\calF$ here).
 The cost of expanding in $\sigma$ rather than in $\rho_{\mathrm{tf}}$ is that each term in the expansion is worse than the previous at $\mathrm{zf}$.
 Fortunately, this does not mean that the \emph{error} that results from truncating the expansion (that is, the function in \cref{eq:misc_h1v}) needs to be worse at $\mathrm{zf}$.
-Indeed, in \cref{eq:misc_h1v}, the error is still smooth at $\mathrm{zf}$.
+The point is that the error term is the same as what it was when we were expanding in $\rho_{\mathrm{tf}}$; all we have done is shuffled around some terms in the truncated expansion.
 Again, see \Cref{lem:joint} for details.

 Having set up these ``joint'' expansions, we can solve away each $\tilde{f}_{j,k}$, this procedure being facilitated by the fact that